dludemann/test/content/tinder/best-first-text-tinder.md

 &nbsp;

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/best-first-text-tinder#what-makes-a-good-first-message-on-tinder" target="_blank" rel="noopener"><strong>What Makes a Good First Message on Tinder?</strong></a>
+## What Makes a Good First Message on Tinder?

 When it comes to your first message on Tinder, the best are short, sweet, and show that you have a sense of humor.&nbsp;